shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 Make feedback **specific** and **immediate**.
 Point to observable behavior; do it within hours not days.

-Remember, you don't have to do it perfectly (in fact, you never will).
+Remember, you don't have to do it perfectly (face it: you never will).

 ---